 THE REX PARADE

 THE FIRST PARADE

 Rex first paraded on Mardi Gras, February 13, 1872.
 By today's standards it was an unorganized affair several miles long, with Rex leading the parade dressed in a borrowed costume and riding on a bay horse rather than a float.
-Rex was followed by a live boeuf gras (pronounced buff-grah), or fatted ox, the oldest symbol of Carnival.
+Rex was followed by a live boeuf gras, pronounced "buff-grah," or fatted ox, the oldest symbol of Carnival.
 Hundreds of decorated wagons and thousands of revelers joined the parade.
-Russia's Grand Duke Alexis, visiting New Orleans at the time, joined the Mayor at City Hall to view the parade, becoming Carnival's first (but not last) visiting royalty or celebrity guest.
+Russia's Grand Duke Alexis, visiting New Orleans at the time, joined the Mayor at City Hall to view the parade, becoming Carnival's first, but not last, visiting royalty or celebrity guest.

 NUMBER OF PARADES

-The 2022 Rex parade on Mardi Gras, March 1st, is the 142nd parade in Rex's 150-year history.
-Rex did not parade in these years:

-1875 Political unrest in the city

-1918-1919 World War I

-1933 Inclement weather

-1942-1945 World War II

-1951 Korean War

-1979 Police Strike

-2021 Covid Pandemic
+The 2023 Rex parade on Mardi Gras, February 21st, is the 143rd parade in Rex's 151-year history.
+Rex did not parade in these years: 1875 Political unrest in the city 1918-1919 World War I 1933 Inclement weather 1942-1945 World War II 1951 Korean War 1979 Police Strike 2021 Covid Pandemic

-THE KING'S FLOAT
+THE KING'S FLOAT AND OTHER ICONIC REX FLOATS

 Rex rode on horseback until 1876, and, in the early years, portrayed a different King from ages past.
 Since 1877, Rex leads his parade atop the King's float, his gilded rolling throne.
 Other permanent Rex floats include the Jester, Boeuf Gras, the enchanted carriage-like Title Float, Streetcar Named Desire, Royal Barge, the Royal Bandwagon and the Butterfly King, an animated float added in 2012.
-A special 150th Anniversary float will precede the King's float.
-This riderless float, bearing the Rex coat of arms, was inspired by a similar float in the 1892 Rex parade, Symbolism of Colors.
+Last year, in 2022, 150 years after its founding, Rex introduced a special riderless float bearing the Rex coat of arms to celebrate the organization's special anniversary and longevity.
+This float, inspired by a similar float in the 1892 Rex parade, Symbolism of Colors, will again precede the King's float.

 PARADE THEMES

 For the first several years, Rex parades consisted of loosely organized marching groups and decorated wagons but did not illustrate a theme.
 That changed in 1877 when Rex floats were designed as a "rolling tableaux" to illustrate the theme "The Military Progress of the World."
 That tradition continues to this day, with themes selected years in advance.
 Rex's floats are considered rolling works of art.
-Elegantly designed and decorated floats illustrate a theme drawn from the worlds of literature, history and art.
-"School of Design Sesquicentennial," the 2022 Rex Procession, pays tribute to the historic and artistic legacy of the School of Design.
+Elegantly designed and decorated floats illustrate a theme drawn from the worlds of culture, history, mythology, literature, nature, geography, and the arts.
+"Palio di Siena," the 2023 Rex Procession, pays tribute to the centuries-old horseracing tradition Palio di Siena.

-CAPTAIN AND LIEUTENANTS The year-round leader of the Rex Organization is the Captain, whose identity, by tradition, is not revealed.
+CAPTAIN AND LIEUTENANTS

+The year-round leader of the Rex Organization is the Captain, whose identity, by tradition, is not revealed.
 He is a familiar sight at the head of the Rex parade astride his white horse.
-Rex Lieutenants, costumed in purple, gold and green velvet costumes, ride in groups of three throughout the parade.
-THROWS In 1960, Rex introduced the doubloon to Mardi Gras.
+Rex Lieutenants, costumed in purple, gold, and green velvet costumes, ride in groups of three throughout the parade.

+THROWS

+In 1960, Rex introduced the doubloon to Mardi Gras.
 In 2013, Rex introduced a new throw: riders on each float threw unique beads bearing the likeness of the figures on that float.
-Look for colorful throws corresponding to twenty individual float designs.
-Rex members will also throw close to one million doubloons this year, as well as countless Rex beads, cups and other throws.
+Look for colorful throws corresponding to 26 individual float designs.
+Rex members will also throw close to one million doubloons this year, as well as countless Rex beads, cups, and other throws.

 Beginning in 2020, Rex has made a major commitment to making Carnival more environmentally friendly and sustainable by partnering with ARC of New Orleans to include recycled beads in each rider's parade package.
 Metal cups, more likely to be saved and used, are also part of Rex's "green" initiative.